hapax/hapax.github.io/assets/chandra.md

 where $V$ is the volume of the white dwarf.
 We figure out the maximum mass of a white dwarf in the next section by comparing this degeneracy pressure due to gravity.

-Our calculation for $P_F$ is highly suspicious.
+But our expression for $P_F$ is a bit suspicious.
-To get there, we made two assumptions: first, the gas is at zero temperature; second, the star is a periodic cube, rather than a sphere.
+To get it, we made two assumptions: first, the gas is at zero temperature; second, the star is a periodic cube, rather than a sphere.
 Let's see why these assumptions are reasonable: